 The Washburn Chapbook Prize, $100, and Publication at Harbor Review

 The Washburn Chapbook Prize is named after the poet and professor Laura Lee Washburn whose dedication to teaching, mentoring, and the writing careers of her students is unparalleled.
 This prize is named after her in the spirit of further promoting the diversity of voices from women writers.

-The prize is awarded once a year to a woman writer for a micro-chapbook.
+The prize is awarded once a year to a woman or non-binary writer for a micro-chapbook.
 Our definition of woman includes all women, including transgender and all female-identifying individuals.
 Women of color and queer women are encouraged to apply.

 Individual poems from the manuscript may have been published previously in magazines but not books or chapbooks.
 The collection as a whole must be unpublished.

 Simultaneous submissions are permitted.
 Please let us know immediately if your manuscript is accepted by another publisher while under our consideration.